LocalResearchGroup/llm-foundry/docs/Quick Starts.md

 ### Modal
 [top](#quick-starts)

-This assumes [you have modal installed and have logged in via command line](https://modal.com/docs/guide#:~:text=Create%20an%20account,modal%20setup).
-Go through the private wiki to create secrets on Modal.
+This assumes [you have modal installed and have logged in via command line](https://modal.com/docs/guide#:~:text=Create%20an%20account,modal%20setup). **Go through the private wiki to create secrets on Modal**.
 Make sure that [modal_script.py](https://github.com/LocalResearchGroup/llm-foundry/blob/main/scripts/modal/modal_script.py) is in the same folder as the Dockerfile below:

 ```
 FROM mambaorg/micromamba:latest